-(B) upon completion of the person's educational program, agrees to serve on active duty, immediately after appointment, for-
+(B) upon completion of the person's educational program, agrees to serve on active duty, immediately after appointment, foryears of assistance. (c) Qualifying Expenses.-Expenses for which financial assistance may be provided under subsection (a) are the following: (1) Tuition and fees charged by the educational institution involved.